 So-called “law” that blows hot and cold, fluctuating wildly, provides no predictable or rational bases for human foresight and action; it is absurd; it is not law.

 The law should not hold a person accountable today for “illegal” conduct (as today defined) that was not illegal yesterday, when engaged in; that is the standard for criminal law; this principle is more complicated in other areas of the law.

 The concept of “accountability” is central to any rational system of law; retroactive laws (with important exceptions) do irreparable harm to the integrity of that central concept.
-Again, these principles are not absolutes; they are not written in stone; they point towards values that themselves point beyond easy (or any) articulation.
+Again, these principles are not absolutes; they are not written in marble; they point towards values that themselves point beyond easy (or any) articulation.

-Of all these Ten Principles, that of non-retroactivity is the most intellectually complex; volumes have been written on exceptions, modifications, etc. As noted, in the criminal-law area this principle is fairly inflexible; in other areas of law, however, exceptions often seem to swallow the rule.
+Of these Ten Principles, that of non-retroactivity is the most intellectually complex; volumes have been written on exceptions, modifications, etc. As noted, in the criminal-law area this principle is fairly inflexible; in other areas of law, however, exceptions often seem to swallow the rule.
 Suffice it to say that any country seeking to implement this principle should avail itself of the jurisprudence already existing on this subject.
 A country that has been cut off from the nutrient-rich tides of global jurisprudence would be foolish to try to reinvent this multifoliate body of wisdom — as foolish as it would be to try to reinvent evolving science, technology, commerce, banking, security interests, letters of credit, and … the whole body of emergent global common-law.

 Again, law — even more than science — is “borrowed” (use any word here you want, but do not reject the territory of global jurisprudence!); those who see farthest stand, unashamed, upon the shoulders of giants — generations of giants.
 The term “borrowed” might here remind us of the “good faith” undergirding all worthy civilizations, as well as of the “debts” those borrowings give rise to.